WSU-kduncan/s24cicd-1blckhrt/README-CI.md

     docker login -u (username)
     ```

-    - Enter password and then the token when prompted.
+    - Enter username and then the token when prompted.

 - **Pushing Container Image to Dockerhub**